 The term 'Bad Bank' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 A Bad Bank refers to a special bank which a government agency typically establishes in order to purchase the failing loans from one or more banks that possess a large number of non-performing assets.
 They purchase these at the market price in order to not wreck the bank.
 Through the action of transferring such toxic assets from the institution’s balance sheet over to the new bad bank, such damaged banks are able to free up their balance sheet from the toxic assets that they would eventually be writing down otherwise.

 Bondholders and shareholders alike will likely lose money off of such a solution, not the bank depositors.
 These banks which devolve into insolvency from such actions can be liquidated, nationalized by the government authorities, or recapitalized and kept going on life support (hoping that their situation will improve with time).